MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 - The User Manual.
 - Management Artifacts.

-The code source could be find in the `src` folder at the root of the project.
+The code source can be found in the `src` folder at the root of the project.

 ---